FDIC-Insured—Backed by the full faith and credit of the U.S. Government

 Home / Resources / Cyber Security Page

-Computer-related crimes affecting businesses and consumers are frequently in the news and we recognize that these threats continue to evolve over the years.
+Computer-related crimes affecting businesses and consumers are frequently in the news and we recognize that these threats continue to evolve.

-At Connecticut Community Bank, we strive to provide our customers with up-to-date information to help keep you from becoming the victim of fraudulent scams.
-Whether it’s your personal computers and accounts or your business, we hope to create an awareness of signs of suspicious activities and the prevention practices to reduce the risk of these threats.
+At Connecticut Community Bank, we strive to provide our customers with up-to-date information to keep you from becoming the victim of fraudulent scams.
+Whether it’s your personal computers and accounts or your business, we hope to create an awareness of signs of potential fraud and the prevention practices to reduce the risk of these threats.

 Be sure to check back often for updates.